houen/www.houen.net/_pages/work-guide.md

 I once worked in a company where we were tasked with building a highly sophisticated way of automatically generating content on behalf of the customers.
 There were five or seven different set of rules to follow, and the customers could choose between these.
 This choice would then seed an algorithm to build randomized personalized content.
 The content would then auto-grow every month.
 Everything needed to be customizable by the customer.
 Content would depend on the generated content of previous months.

 This came straight from the top and was the most important feature ever.
 At the time I did not know enough to push back properly.
-Properly in this case meaning *with all possible firmness*.

 It took 3 people two months to build everything related to this.
 A total of 6 man-months of work.
-It also severely complicated the data model.
+It also *severely* complicated the data model.

 Several years later I briefly worked with the same company again.
-One of my first tasks was removing this feature again.
+One of my first tasks was *removing the feature*.
 At that point it had been slowing down development for years.
 It was responsible for much of both the code complexity and database size.

-With the time spent removing the feature again, plus the maintenance done in the intermittent years, this single feature cost the company *12-18 months of developer work*.
+With the time spent removing the feature again, plus the maintenance done in the intermittent years, this single feature cost the company *12-18 months* of developer work.
 And this is not counting the cost the more complicated data model will have had on slowing down / having to reject other new features.

 In the end, the feature was used by under 50 customers.
 It was something needed by nobody.
 What the customers turned out to really want was much simpler manually curated content which they could choose from.

 Something which could have been done in 1-2 weeks.

 #### TODO: Kill unneeded features